On Meaning

-On Meaning (על המשמעות, [al ha'mashmaut]) is a Hebrew political philosophy podcast which examines ideas and philosophers shaping Israeli society today.
+On meaning or About Meaning (על המשמעות, [al ha'mashmaut]) is a conservative Hebrew political philosophy podcast which examines ideas and philosophers shaping Israeli society today.
 The podcast was launched in April 2019 by Adv.
 Tamir Dortal.
 It has since accumulated over 400,000 downloads and made it to the finals in Geektime website's 2020 competition in the "interviews" category.

 Background

 Tamir Dortal was interested in Hebrew podcasts on the topics of conservatism, political philosophy, economics and civil liberties.
 He discovered there were few to none Hebrew podcasts on these topics, and decided to start his own.

 Chapters

 The podcast addresses issues on Israel's public agenda, including: Civil liberties, Jewish traditions in modern life, Jews and liberal conservatism, family, the welfare state, security, nationalism, Separation of religion and state, European migrant crisis, capitalism, governance, law and democracy, judicial activism, the Middle East and Islamic culture.

-Guests have included people such as Yair Kleinbaum and Elhanan Gruner.
+Guests have included people such as Ben Shapiro, Victor Davis Hanson and Dennis Prager.